Subhanshu-Mohan-Gupta/DevSecOps-Bootcamp/T02-K8s-Runtime-Threat-Detection/README.md

-# Task 2: Runtime Threat Detection in Kubernetes
+# Runtime Threat Detection in Kubernetes

 ## Objective
 Deploy Falco or Tracee to detect anomalous system calls and runtime behaviors within Kubernetes.